 Men’s Lunch Out

 MLO meets monthly at a local restaurant in Bethesda for fellowship and good food.
 The first half of the lunch is a free-for-all in which the men discuss whatever comes to mind.
-The second half focuses on a specific topic.
-Those topics have included a presentation on the history of Gold, the sharing of travel experiences, and a lively discussion of the implications of the mid-term elections.
+The second half focuses on a specific topic, like the implications of elections, the history of Gold, the sharing of travel experiences, and what we are doing to stay busy.